Making babies the hard way.

 Once I provided the sample it was handed over immediately to the embryologist and he went and worked his scientific magic of ICSI.
 IVF is now a very well understood procedure but many people are a bit horrified when they realise the scientific & medical technology was adapted from the livestock industry.

-I think it was 2 weeks later that we went back for the eggs to be implanted.
-To improve the chances of success Clane implanted 2 zygotes in what is a relatively straightforward procedure and then it was a waiting game for 2 weeks until the first blood test.
+I think it was 2 weeks later that we went back for the eggs to be transferred.
+To improve the chances of success Clane transferred 2 zygotes in what is a relatively straightforward procedure and then it was a waiting game for 2 weeks until the first blood test.

 Those 2 weeks are a time of huge anticipation.
 Do you cheat and try a home pregnancy test or do you wait until the official, higher accuracy, blood pregnancy test.
 So we waited until the official test and you have to then wait for a phone call from the lab to give you the good or bad news.
 Like I said we had dampened down expectations but it was till nerve racking.

 When the news came it was positive, we were going to be parents.
 Naturally we were overjoyed and we kicked into “nesting mode” and what turned out to be an uneventful and normal pregnancy.